chrislockard21/SmartWeather/README.md

 The default database in this project is sqlite and is included in this repo.
 Be sure to include it on future commits so that the super users and models can be retained without the need to re-create them.
 If it is determined that the projects needs to be production ready, we will set up a mysql database in a docker container to support the application.

 ## Tips
 The server will update live, so if you you get an error when starting the server, simply editing and saving the correction to the error should restart the server and allow you to see your changes.
-This will not work on rare occations where you will need to escape the server with Ctrl + c and restart.
+This will not work on rare occasions where you will need to escape the server with Ctrl + c and restart.

 ## Tools
 * Python